lucgagan/playwright-havoc/README.md

 });
 ```

+> [!WARNING]
-> **Note** `havoc` must be used only while troubleshooting or trying to identify flaky tests.
+> `havoc` must be used only while troubleshooting or trying to identify flaky tests.
 It must not be used in your CI/CD pipeline as it will cause your tests to run a lot longer than needed.

 ## How does it work?